 Many marketers and business leaders think they know what their audiences want.
-But without the data to prove it, you’ll never know for sure.
+But without the data to prove your theory, you’ll never know for sure.

-Data-driven decisions take the guesswork out of your choices and truly improve your organizational metrics.
-Here’s a look at the importance of testing your hypotheses and how a data-driven culture can positively impact your bottom line.
+Data-driven decisions take the guesswork out of your choices and improve your organizational metrics.
+Below, we look at the importance of testing your hypotheses and how a data-driven culture can positively impact your bottom line.

-Surprisingly enough, business leaders often make assumptions about what drives user behavior.
-Whether you rely solely on general industry benchmarks in a vacuum, or still lean on processes that made sense in the past, a lack of ongoing data-based decisions can actually damage your results and cause you to misjudge your audience altogether.
+It’s easy to make assumptions about what drives user behavior.
+Whether you rely solely on general industry benchmarks in a vacuum, or lean on processes that made sense in the past, a lack of ongoing data-based decisions can damage your results and cause you to misjudge your audience altogether.

-But despite our conviction, we set up an A/B test to test the effectiveness of adding images to the roundup.
-We set up version A as our control (what we’d been currently using):
+But despite our conviction, we set up an A/B test to determine the effectiveness of adding images to the email.
+We set up version A as our control, or what we were currently using:

 And we incorporated images in the roundup for version B: